rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/get-show-snapshot-metadata-v1-tenant-id-snapshots-snapshot-id-metadata.rst

     GET /v1/{tenant_id}/snapshots/{snapshot_id}/metadata

-Shows the metadata for the specified snapshot.
+This operation shows the metadata for the specified snapshot.